-Upon your request, MHA may permit you to move to another unit, subject to the availability of other units, and still keep your assistance.
-In order to approve a request, MHA may ask you to provide documentation that you are requesting to move because of an incidence of domestic violence, dating violence, sexual assault, or stalking.
-If the request is a request for emergency transfer, MHA may ask you to submit a written request or fill out a form where you certify that you meet the criteria for an emergency transfer under VAWA.
+Upon your request, HP may permit you to move to another unit, subject to the availability of other units, and still keep your assistance.
+In order to approve a request, HP may ask you to provide documentation that you are requesting to move because of an incidence of domestic violence, dating violence, sexual assault, or stalking.
+If the request is a request for emergency transfer, the housing provider may ask you to submit a written request or fill out a form where you certify that you meet the criteria for an emergency transfer under VAWA.
 The criteria are:

-- 1. You are a victim of domestic violence, dating violence, sexual assault, or stalking.
-If your MHA does not already have documentation that you are a victim of domestic violence, dating violence, sexual assault, or stalking, your housing provider may ask you for such documentation, as described in the documentation section below. - 2.
-You expressly request the emergency transfer.
-Your MHA may choose to require that you submit a form, or may accept another written or oral request. - 3.
-You reasonably believe you are threatened with imminent harm from further violence if you remain in your current unit.
+- (1) You are a victim of domestic violence, dating violence, sexual assault, or stalking.
+If your housing provider does not already have documentation that you are a victim of domestic violence, dating violence, sexual assault, or stalking, your housing provider may ask you for such documentation, as described in the documentation section below. - (2) You expressly request the emergency transfer.
+Your housing provider may choose to require that you submit a form, or may accept another written or oral request. - (3) You reasonably believe you are threatened with imminent harm from further violence if you remain in your current unit.
 This means you have a reason to fear that if you do not receive a transfer you would suffer violence in the very near future.